uvastatlab/statlab-fellows/weeklyupdates/CFupdate.md

     * Engineering grad student; some help with using and interpreting model selection criteria.
     * Nursing PhD candidate (drop in).
 Help with running multiple imputation on subsets of her data.
     * Architecture, Visiting Scholar (drop-in); help with running many regressions on subsets of her data; showed her how to use lapply
     * Ph.D.
-Student, Civil Engineering; help with reading Qualtrics CSV files into R and some various debugging of R code chunks.
+Student, Civil Engineering (drop-in); help with reading Qualtrics CSV files into R and some various debugging of R code chunks.
     * Curry PhD candidate; some help and advice with interpreting results of a factor analysis and pairwise comparison of means after ANOVA.

 * Research/Learning: